michaelpearce21/CI_MS1_DAL/README.md

 * I quickly realised my Git commit messages needed more, so read this as a beginners guide: https://www.freecodecamp.org/news/writing-good-commit-messages-a-practical-guide/.

-* w3schools tutorials were also used through the site, particualrly when looking at attributes.
+* w3schools tutorials were also used through the site, particularly when looking at attributes.
 Some tips were taken when working with iframes, blockquotes, textareas, meta tags, and CSS image styling, although no blocks of code were directly included.

 * YouTube and Google Maps iframe base code from using the embedded link from the respective websites, ammeded with custom CSS.